Warren Young Fellowship

-Today, he serves as the National Auto Auction Association’s president-emeritus and, since 1962, has selflessly served the NAAA, including as president (1973-1974), secretary, and treasurer.
+Before his passing in 2018, Warren Young, Sr. served the NAAA as president (1973-1974), secretary, and treasurer.
 In 1983, he was inducted into the NAAA Hall of Fame, and in 2007, the NAAA scholastic foundation was renamed the NAAA Warren Young, Sr. Scholastic Foundation, Inc. in his honor.

 – A Warren Young Fellowship is for a lifetime.

 – A Warren Young Fellow receives immediate recognition by peers at events and special identification at all NAAA functions.

 – A Warren Young Fellow is awarded a framed commemorative certificate, gold medallion and gold medallion lapel pin.

 – A Warren Young Fellow has his or her name placed on a plaque that is prominently displayed at the national convention.